Tlaib accused of seeking 'rock star' status, ignoring constituents in tough primary challenge

 She added: "This means Tlaib is beholding (sic) to her money people, & not focused on the citizens of the 13th Congressional District."

-Jones also previously knocked Tlaib for calling Trump a "m-----f-----" and booing Hillary Clinton at a Bernie Sanders campaign event.
+Jones also previously knocked Tlaib for calling Trump a "m-----f-----" and booing Hillary Clinton at a Sen. Bernie Sanders campaign event.
 Jones told the New York Times that she's been contacted by people in her district saying if she were in office, she would be "more professional than this."

 RASHIDA TLAIB DECLINES TO BACK BIDEN AMID TOUGH HOUSE REELECTION FIGHT: REPORT

-But as a much better funded, yet still unsuccessful, primary challenge of Rep. Alexandria Ocasio-Cortez, D-N.Y., by former CNBC journalist Michelle Caruso-Cabrera showed, the progressive "squad" members are hard to unseat.
+But as a much better funded, yet still unsuccessful, primary challenge of Rep. Alexandria Ocasio-Cortez, D-N.Y., by former CNBC journalist Michelle Caruso-Cabrera showed, the progressive "Squad" members are hard to unseat.
 And Tlaib has touted her progressive credentials, amplifying endorsements from the Detroit Democratic Socialists of America, Center for Popular Democracy, the EPA workers union and other progressive groups.
-She's also backed by Sanders.
+She's also backed by Sanders, I-Vt.

 And like Ocasio-Cortez, Tlaib has been a prolific fundraiser.
 She had more than $900,000 cash on hand as of mid-July, per FEC records, whereas Jones had just over $21,000.
 House Speaker Nancy Pelosi, D-Calif., also endorsed Tlaib last week.

-Meanwhile, Tlaib, after initially declining to endorse presumptive Democratic presidential nominee Joe Biden citing her primary race, later said that "I support Vice President Biden defeating Donald Trump in November and I am doing to do everything I can do ensure that Biden wins in Michigan."
+Meanwhile, Tlaib, after initially declining to endorse presumptive Democratic presidential nominee Joe Biden citing her primary race, later said that "I support Vice President Biden defeating Donald Trump in November and I am going to do everything I can do ensure that Biden wins in Michigan."

 Nevertheless, Jones is running on the trust she's built up in her years as a politician in Detroit, posting an ad on Twitter Friday telling constituents they need an experienced lawmaker like her to get them the resources they need during the pandemic.